AMProduction-hub/boundlessandtimelesswiki/03.PlayerLog&Handouts/Mechanics/CLI/bestiary/humanoid/orc-hand-of-yurtrus-vgm.md

 As befits followers of a god who doesn't speak, hands of Yurtrus remove their tongues to emulate their deity, for a reason similar to why an eye of Gruumsh puts out one of its eyes.

+To the common folk of the world, an orc is an orc.
+They know that any one of these savages can tear an ordinary person to pieces, so no further distinction is necessary.

+Orcs know better.
+Different groups of orcs exist within a tribe, the actions of each dictated by the deity they pay homage to.
+To complement the various kinds of warriors that spill forth to ravage the countryside, each tribe has members that remain deep inside the lair, seldom if ever seeing what lies outside the darkness of their den.

+In addition, orcs have special relationships with two creatures that are sometimes found in their company: the aurochs, a great bull that serves as a mount for warriors that revere Bahgtru, and the tanarukk, a demon-orc crossbreed that is so depraved and destructive that even orcs seek to kill it.
+The aurochs is described in appendix A. The tanarukk is described below.

+> [!quote] A quote from Elminster
+>
+> An orc life is a god-ridden life.
+Luthic's at birth, Luthic's at death, and striving to prove themselves to Gruumsh in between.

 ```statblock
 "name": "Orc Hand of Yurtrus (VGM)"
 "size": "Medium"